 Torras, Louisiana

-Torras was part of the Pointe Coupee parish close to the Mississippi River.
+Torras was part of the Pointe Coupee parish, which is close to the Mississippi River.
 It is located 30 miles from New Roads and 7 miles from Lettsworth.

 The story of Torras’s beginnings says the first inhabitant was a Spanish immigrant named Joseph Torras.
 At the age of 25, Joseph decided to move to Louisiana along with his brother.
 By the mid-1850s, they bought the White Hall Plantation House and established the M & J Torras firm.

-In 1870, according to a newspaper article, The US House of Senate granted Joseph an exclusive privilege to develop a railroad in the parish.
+According to a newspaper article, in 1870, the US House of Senate granted Joseph an exclusive privilege to develop a railroad in the parish.
 At the time, Joseph was 50 years old.
 The town expected extensive development because it had access to the river and many railroads.

 After the community was overtaken by the river two times, it became a ghost town.
-The first happened in 1912 when the Mississippi River flooded the parish, leaving thousands without a home.
+The first happened in 1912 when the Mississippi River flooded the parish, leaving thousands without homes.

 The last flood occurred 15 years later when the Mississippi River flooded Arkansas, Mississippi, and Louisiana.
 There are no ruins of the city that it once was.